About the AARIA Fund

 Strategic goals

-There are five strategic goals for Ako Aotearoa aligned to the Tertiary Education Strategy to inform the AARIA priorities:
+Five strategic goals aligned to the Tertiary Education Strategy to inform the AARIA priorities:

 - As a Te Tiriti-o Waitangi-led organisation Ako Aotearoa seeks to be a leading body in the tertiary education sector in a diverse Aotearoa New Zealand.